News

 • Keynote speaker: Gary Chapman, director of the 21st Century Project at the Lyndon B. Johnson School of Public Affairs at UT Austin and a columnist at the Austin American-Statesman

-Watch Panel Discussion Download Transcript
+Watch Session Video Download Transcript

 Research Panel: The Search for Profitability-Business Models for Online Journalism